alasco-tech/alasco-tech.github.io/_posts/2021-12-31-custom-user-model.md

 ## Taking over the User model

 Django's documentation once leaned on the pessimistic side about changing a User model mid-project.
-At present however [the official Django docs](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project) no longer makes a case for any impending doom by doing so.
+At present however [the official Django docs](https://docs.djangoproject.com/en/4.0/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project) no longer make a case for any impending doom by doing so.
 An official guide for making the changes is nowhere to be found there, but rather a comprehensive set of steps is actually hinted, and can be promptly referred to in [one of those long-lived threads of the Django ticket tracker](https://code.djangoproject.com/ticket/25313#comment:24).

 So these are the steps we followed: